Techtonica/curriculum/command-line/dot-profile.md

 `alias [alias_name]="[command_to_alias]"`

 A new alias always starts on a new line with the **alias** keyword.
 You define the shortcut command you want to use with the alias name, followed by an equal sign.
 In quote you type the full command you want to run.
-This is illustrated below with the "cd" command being customised to "cdscr".
+This is illustrated below with the `cd` command being customised to `cdscr`.

 Let's make a file called `aliases` in our scripts folder, type the following:
 `alias cdscr='cd "$HOME/scripts"'`